opendocsg/slw-judgments-backfill/2012_SGHC_243/report.md

 77     I must, however, refer to the CA Judgment again.
 That case did not involve a repeat claim.
 Nevertheless, the judgment said, _obiter_ , at [92]:

  ...
-In this connection, we should add that we do not approve the finding of the Assistant Registrar in Doo Ree Engineering & Trading Pte Ltd v Taisei Corporation [2009] SGHC 218 that s 10(1) of the Act prohibits all repeat claims (in that case, the repeat claim was a nonadjudicated premature claim).
+In this connection, we should add that we do not approve the finding of the Assistant Registrar in Doo Ree Engineering & Trading Pte Ltd v Taisei Corporation <span class="citation">[2009] SGHC 218</span> that s 10(1) of the Act prohibits all repeat claims (in that case, the repeat claim was a nonadjudicated premature claim).

 78     It is not clear to me whether the Court of Appeal was referring to a repeat claim as I have described it at [48] above or not.
 Moreover, no reasons were given for its view.
 Accordingly, I will say no more about it for the time being.